What is feline infectious peritonitis?

 Several companies produce kits that detect antibodies to Feline Coronavirus in blood.
-Some veterinary laboratories provide tests such as polymerase-chain reaction (PCR) tests, which can detect minute amounts of the virus.
-Although some of these tests claim to be able to distinguish between the strains, and to detect strains more likely to be associated with FIP, most independent experts disagree with this claim.
+Some veterinary laboratories provide tests such as polymerase-chain reaction (PCR) tests, which can detect minute amounts of the virus (antigen test).
+Although some of these tests claim to be able to distinguish between the strains, and to detect strains more likely to be associated with FIP, many independent experts disagree with these claims.
 Therefore, a "positive" test in a healthy cat is not a strong predictor of subsequent FIP disease.

-"If a cat has clinical signs consistent with a diagnosis of FIP then a "positive" test is supportive of the diagnosis."
+"If a cat has clinical signs consistent with a diagnosis of FIP then a "positive" test is supportive of the diagnosis, but not conclusive."

 If a cat has clinical signs consistent with a diagnosis of FIP then a "positive" test is supportive of the diagnosis, but not conclusive.
 In advanced clinical cases, the virus antibodies may be bound into complexes that are not detected by the laboratory test, producing a "false negative" result.
 Therefore, a "negative" test in the presence of advanced signs does not rule out the diagnosis of FIP.

 As you can see, FIP is one of the most challenging diagnoses for your veterinarian to make because of the complexity of the disease and the limitations of current tests.